A week long expedition in East Greenland led by polar explorer Vilborg Arna.

 Day one (Wednesday)

-Depart Keflavík for a flight to Constable Point in Greenland, a small airfield on the west side of Hurry Inlet in Jameson Land.
+Depart Reykjavík for a flight to Constable Point in Greenland, a small airfield west of Hurry Inlet in Jameson Land.
 Embark the schooner and get an introduction and a safety briefing by the crew.
-Then we sail towards the village of Ittoqqortoormiit where we dine with a local family and the evening is spent in perhaps the most isolated village found on earth before sailing into the world’s largest fjord system (sailing overnight).
+Afterwards we set sails towards the village of Ittoqqortoormiit, one of the most isolated village in the world.
+Once there, passengers will be able to stroll around and experience its remoteness before sailing into the world’s largest fjord system (overnight sailing).

 Night 1: Sailing in Hallebredning on the way to Sydkap.